SabinSapota/NLP/README.md

-These are my projects on NLP.
+These are my projects on NLP that I have done in Jupyter notebook.All data sources are taken from Kaggle.
+First,text cleaning is done and then EDA was performed, secondly,Feature selection was done, Third, model was build using different algorithm, Finally,hyper parameter tunning was done.